 2. Logo Design Makers

 If you’re looking for a more high-end logo design tool, Tailor Brands is a logo designer based on highly advanced AI technology.
-This intuitive technology creates unique logos for businesses, and then allows the user to continue to customise the logo until it meets their requirements.
+This intuitive technology creates unique logos for businesses and then allows the user to continue to customize the logo until it meets their requirements.

 Graphic designers can bring their ideas to life without even picking up a pen, thanks to speech-to-text technology.
 Open AI’s GPT-3 language generator allows graphic designers to see their ideas come to life by simply saying their design concept out loud.

 From a scroll bar that looks like a snake to a banner of the FA Cup, AI technology is transforming the creative process for graphic designers, allowing their ideas to be brought to life at the touch of a button.